fatemaquaid987/CateringServiceApplication/README.md

 ## How to run

 Install Python 3.5, Flask, SQLAlchemy and, the Flask-SQLAlchemy extension.
-On Windows open Command prompt or terminal on Mac.
+Open Command prompt on Windows or terminal on Mac.
-Set the FLASK_APP environment variable to your budget.py as: "set FLASK_APP=path/catering.py"
+Set the FLASK_APP environment variable to your catering.py as: "set FLASK_APP=path/catering.py"
-Initialize the database using: "flask initdb"
+Initialize the catering.db database using: "flask initdb"
 Run the application using: "flask run"

 ## Specifications